David Peoples

 Notable Works and Milestones

-Peoples won the Los Angeles Film Critics Association Award for Best Screenplay in 1991 and the National Society of Film Critics Award for Best Screenplay in 1992 for Unforgiven.
-He was also presented with the Distinguished Screenwriter Award at the Austin Film Festival in 2010, honors that reflect sustained critical recognition of his writing.
+Beyond his nominations, Peoples has won several major screenplay awards throughout his career.
+He received the Los Angeles Film Critics Association Award for Best Screenplay in 1991 for Unforgiven, followed by the National Society of Film Critics Award for Best Screenplay in 1992 for the same film.
+In 2010, he was honored with the Distinguished Screenwriter Award at the Austin Film Festival, celebrating his body of work across decades of American cinema.

 Personal Life